Kripner/MinAtar/README.md

 More precisely, each square specifies in which directions an agent can depart from it.
 These types of squares are represented by one channel each.
 Special channels are dedicated to coins and power pills.
+Number of hearts remaining is displayed in the left part of the first row of the screen.
 The shape of the maze is loaded from `data/pacman/level.json` and `data/pacman/level.png`.
 The color coding used for specifying the shape can be found in `docs/pacman-color_coding.png`.
 For humans, `docs/pacman-maze.png`